 Standing right by the side of the waterfall, turn to look into the canyon and through clouds of water vapor you should be able to see a bright rainbow shining deep inside the gorge.

-For the ultimate Letchworth State Park experience, take a look into Balloons over Letchworth with whom you can ride a hot air balloon right over Middle Falls.
+For the ultimate Letchworth State Park experience, book a hot air balloon ride with Balloons over Letchworth to ride right over Middle Falls.

 3. Letchworth Upper Falls

-At the bottom of the steps you can get a lovely shot of the waterfall with the railroad bridge – and if you strike it lucky, a freight train will pass over the Genesee River.
+At the bottom of the steps you can take a lovely shot of the waterfall with the railroad bridge and if you strike it lucky, a freight train will pass over the Genesee River.

 Best Photography Locations In Letchworth State Park

-Letchworth is an incredibly photogenic New York State Park – it won most stunning park for a reason!
+Letchworth is an incredibly photogenic New York State Park and it is easy to see why it won most stunning State Park.

-Enter via Castile entrance, turn left on Park Road and around 50 meters ahead there’s a place you can park on the road side.
-Look to your right and you will see the most incredible part of Letchworth – a horseshoe shaped bend in the Genesee River with towering cliffs and a gargantuan center ‘island’ dotted with thousands of colorful trees.
+Look to your right and you will see the most incredible part of Letchworth, a horseshoe shaped bend in the Genesee River with towering cliffs and a massive center island dotted with thousands of trees.